ealter/Elm-GUIs/paper/paper.md

 generalizes to other functions in Elm's Graphics.Input library, which includes (besides hover detection) GUI mainstays such as buttons, checkboxes, and text fields.
-We also contribute techniques for the representation and display of menus in Elm, and demonstrate our work with an existing Elm web application.
+We also contribute techniques for the representation and display of menus in Elm, and contrast our work with an existing Elm web application.

 ###Introduction
 Elm was introduced in March 2012 in Evan Czaplicki's senior thesis, "Concurrent